josdeweger/CosmosDb.Migrator/README.md

 ## How it works under the hood
 ### General workings
-- The user of the library instantiates the `Migrator` with a set of assemblies to scan for migrations or with a list of migrations to run
+- The user of the library instantiates the `MigrationRunner` with a set of assemblies to scan for migrations or with a list of migrations to run
 - When performing an `Up` migration:
-    - the `Migrator` will look in the collection for a document called `versionDocument`.
+    - the `MigrationRunner` will look in the collection for a document called `versionDocument`.
 It will check on what version the collection currently is.
 If none is found it is seen as version 0
     - all the migration definitions with a version lower or equal to the version in the `versionDocument` will be filtered out so only the relevant migrations remain
     - the action that should be performed on the documents in the collection will be run against the documents with the `documentType` that is defined in the migration definition.
-This will be done in batches, the `Migrator` will create batches of tasks and run them using `Task.WhenAll`.
+This will be done in batches, the `MigrationRunner` will create batches of tasks and run them using `Task.WhenAll`.
 When Bulk Execution is enabled on the CosmosDb Client (which it should!), the CosmosDb Client will be smart enough to handle these tasks as performant as possible
     - the new version will be stored with the same partition key, overwriting the existing document